The Leisure Seeker: Filming

 Principal photography for the film began in July 2016 in Atlanta, where the crew's cars were damaged on set by flooding.
 A casting call for extras was sent out, and filming also took place in Stone Mountain and Dunwoody, Georgia.
 Other important scenes included Jekyll Island, Georgia, US 1 in Key West and the Hemingway House in Key West, Florida.
 Fisherman's Hospital is located in Marathon, Florida.

 Release

 The film, based on the novel by Michael Zadoorian, was sold at Cannes by BAC Films.
 Sony Pictures Classics pre-emptively acquired distribution rights in the U.S., Latin America, Portugal, Eastern Europe, Russia, South Korea, China, India, Southeast Asia (excluding Taiwan and Singapore) and South Africa, while Focus Features acquired U.K. and Irish rights to the film in August 2017.
 It was released on March 9, 2018.

 Reception

 Box office

-The Leisure Seeker grossed $3.2 million in the United States and Canada, and $14.6 million in other territories, for a worldwide total of $17.8 million.
+The Leisure Seeker grossed $3.2 million in the United States and Canada, and approx. $16.1 million in other territories, for a worldwide total of $19.3 million.